This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 Have there are been any recent decisions in your country considering the General Court of the European Union’s decision Micula & Ors (Joined Cases T-624/15, T-694/15 and T-694.15), ECLI:EU:T:2019:423, dated 18 June 2019?
 Are there any pending decisions?

-No, as far as the authors are aware, the decision has not been cited by any Swedish court decision as of this date, nor are there any pending decisions.
+Not as far as the authors are aware.
+The decision has not been cited by any Swedish court as of this date, nor are there any pending decisions.

 What measures, if any, have arbitral institutions in your country taken in response to the COVID-19 pandemic?

-The SCC has taken various measures in response to the COVID-19 pandemic.
-At the outbreak of the COVID-19 pandemic, the SCC already had a digitized system in place, which means that the SCC has maintained its usual routines at a normal work pace.
-In addition, the SCC has launched a special version of the SCC Platform to ad hoc arbitrations.
+The SCC has also launched a special version of the SCC Platform open to ad hoc arbitrations.
 The use of the platform is free of charge from start to finish for any ad hoc arbitration commenced during the COVID-19 outbreak.
-It is essentially a secure digital platform for sharing communication between the parties and the tribunal.

 In your country, does the insolvency of a party affect the enforceability of an arbitration agreement?